igor-marinescu/YouDownUI/README.md

   * generate a log file locally with all activities.

 ## Installing

 YouDownUI doesn't need to be installed.
-Copy YouDownUI.exe to a folder, specify in Settings the downloader tool to use (must be downloader separatelly).
+Copy build\win_x86-32\YouDownUI.exe (for Windows) or build\linux_x86-64\YouDownUI (for Linux) to a folder, specify in Settings the downloader tool to use (must be downloader separately).
 ![Alt YouDownUI](/documents/img/screenshot2.png)

 ## First Steps

-Execute YouDownUI.exe to start it.
+Execute YouDownUI to start it.
 The first step it is recomended to set the output path and filters.
 Press **Settings...** (Alt+S) and specify:
 ![Alt YouDownUI](/documents/img/screenshot3.png)
   * Output Directory: directory where downloaded videos are saved.